Home Chemical Hair Straighteners Permanent Straighteners

 • Once it washes out, your hair may not return to its original state.

-• Carries the risk of inhalation exposure to carcinogenic gases.
+• Carries the risk of inhalation exposure to carcinogenic gasses.

 2. Japanese Thermal Straightening

 Sometimes referred to as thermal reconditioning or a straight perm, the Japanese thermal straightening treatment was developed in Japan in the 1990s.
-Although the results may look the same to some people, it’s considered the more intense option compared to keratin straightening or hair rebonding.
+Although the results may look the same to some people, it’s considered the more intense option compared to keratin straightening or hair rebonding and delivers permanent results (until the hair grows out).
 The process is a blend between traditional hair relaxers and keratin treatments.

 “The safest way to straighten hair is through Japanese thermal.
 It is also called an acid perm and can last up to six months.
 People prefer this instead of keratin straightening, which only lasts for three months.”